ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 The following types of workload domains exist:

-* Single-tenant workload domain, which is fully dedicated to a single IBM Cloud customer account.
+* Single-tenant workload domain, which is fully dedicated to a single {{site.data.keyword.cloud_notm}} customer account.
 The infrastructure and management components are both fully dedicated.
 * Multitenant workload domain, which consists of infrastructure and management components that are used by many customers.
 Each customers VMware environment is fully isolated through Cloud Director organizations.

 Each workload domain contains the following components that are installed in the management domain:

 * NSX-T segment to isolate the management components
 * One VMware vCenter Server® instance
-* One NSX-T Data Center instance
+* One NSX-T data center instance
 * One VMware Cloud Director instance

 Offloading customer workload instance management components into the management domain makes IaaS resources available in the workload domain for running customer workloads.

 The following components are installed in the workload domain:

-* At least one VMware vSphere® cluster with vSphere HA with single tenant ESXi bare metal servers, networking and shared storage
+* At least one VMware vSphere® cluster with vSphere HA with single-tenant ESXi bare metal servers, networking and shared storage
 * Optionally, one NSX-T Edge cluster that connects the workloads in the domain for logical switching, logical dynamic routing, and load balancing

 The customer workload domain is reserved for use by customer workloads except for NSX-T Edge clusters used for North-South networking traffic.